5 Dangerous Things To Let Your Children Do In Water

 3. Swimming against a current demonstrates to children how powerless human beings are ultimately against Mother Nature and how to continue on despite the obstacles and issues that they will face in their lives on terra firma.

-4. Swimming in really cold water is a fascinating first-hand experience with potential hypothermia that can teach children that what is impossible is quite often possible when the proper mindset is attained and the importance of planning and safety in many aspects of life.
+4. Swimming in really cold water is a fascinating first-hand experience with potential hypothermia that can teach children that what is impossible is quite often possible when the proper mindset is attained, the concept of acclimatization is taught along with the importance of planning and safety in many aspects of life.